CFC-Servers/gm_express/README.md

  - 🏎️ Big improvements to speed in many circumstances
  - 🤙 It's simple!
 You don't have to worry about serializing, compressing, and splitting your table up.
 Just send the table!

+Express works by storing the data you send on Cloudflare's Edge servers.
+Using Cloudflare workers, KV, and D1, Express can cheaply serve millions of requests and store hundreds of gigabytes per month.
+Cloudflare's Edge servers offer extremely low-latency requests and data access to every corner of the globe.

 By default, Express uses a free-forever public API provided by CFC Servers, but anyone can easily host their own!
 <details>
 <summary>Click here to learn more</summary>